Code-Institute-Submissions/personal-website/README.md

 You can run this repository locally by pasting `git clone https://github.com/kushberrycream/personal-website.git` into your terminal.

+As you may notice i have displayed my portfolio after my work history I felt the single page design was more user friendly as you dont need to divert from the main page.

 <p align="right">
   <a href="tom-jones-personal-portfolio---first-milestone-project">Back to Top :arrow_heading_up:</a>
 </p>